contao/docs/docs/dev/framework/security.md

 ```

 Once that is done you can check for this permission in your own back end controller for example.
 These permissions can be checked via the
 security helper by using the `contao_user.*` attribute.
-Since our new permission is only a boolean field, we check whether it is `true`.
-We
+We also check that the current user is not `ROLE_ADMIN` because administrators
-also check that the current user is not `ROLE_ADMIN` because administrators should always be able to access the controller.
+should always be able to access the controller.

 ```php
 // src/Controller/BackendController.php